promisedlandt/cookbook-gem_installation/README.md

 You probably don't want to use this, it's not well done and semi abandoned, but I haven't found a better solution yet.

+# Update notes from previous versions

+ * You must include the `gem_installation::default` recipe now.
+This is the sad result of some internal rejiggering

 # Warning

-Currently, the prequisites are hardcoded in libraries/gem_installation.rb
+Currently, the prerequisites are hardcoded in libraries/gem_installation.rb

 While a solution utilizing a dependency resolver would be great, for now this is much better than nothing, and the LWRP interface is unlikely to change anyway.

 # Platforms

-Tested on Ubuntu and Debian.
+Ubuntu and Debian.
 Check [.kitchen.yml](https://github.com/promisedlandt/cookbook-gem_installation/blob/master/.kitchen.yml) for the exact versions tested.

-# Requirements

-Chef 11

 # Examples

 ```
+# Set up everything this cookbook needs
+include_recipe "gem_installation::default"

 # Install fog before convergence so you can use it in your chef recipes
 gem_installation "fog"